Hydroxyprogesterone (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have asthma, diabetes, high blood pressure, migraines, kidney problems, heart problems, or a history of seizures, depression or cancer.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, heart problems, asthma, diabetes, high blood pressure, migraines, epilepsy, or a history of seizures or depression.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: